MWGitHub/SometimesSurvey/README.md

 #####Folder Structure
 ```
 /
-  survey-server
+  example/
+    index.html
+    package.json
+  survey-server/
     examples/
     docs/
     lib/
     test/
     index.js
-  survey-scheme-article
+  survey-scheme-article/
     lib/
     test/
     index.js
-  survey-component
+  survey-component/
     examples/
     lib/
     test/
     index.js
 ```

-The root will have three folders, one for the server, one for the scheme to handle articles, and one for the component.
+The root will have three main folders, one for the server, one for the scheme to handle articles, and one for the component.
 Normally I would split these into different repositories since each are not directly dependent on any of the others.
+The example folder will install directly from the other folders in this case and will contain a full example of a site and survey.

 Each will have fake responses for handling article endpoints and analytics endpoints for testing and examples.